 Open Access publishing is a shift in traditional publishing with many upsides, including increased transparency and greater access to educational knowledge.
-However, authors interested in publishing Open Access need to be aware of potential downsides.
+However, authors interested in publishing Open Access need to be aware of potential challenges.
 This section will provide links to resources that will help navigate the open access publishing landscape.

-Journals not included in RAP Deals
+Journals without UA RAP Deals

 When searching for an open access journal, be sure that the journal you select is legitimate.
 As with any new innovation, some bad actors attempt to use open access publishing in attempts to scam victims.
 Make sure the publisher is legitimate before agreeing to any contracts.